iamutkarshtiwari/Sugar-XO-Arcade-Game-Bundle/README.md

 # XO-Arcade-Bundle

+[<img align="left" ahref="" src="/blobs/sugarlabs.png" width="100" height="100" />](https://github.com/sugarlabs)
 A collection of SugarOS activities (games) I wrote on PyGame library by programming animations using crude mathematics and geometry.

-[<img align="left" ahref="" src="/blobs/sugarlabs.png" width="100" height="100" />](https://github.com/sugarlabs)
+All of my repos of these activities are now maintained by [Sugarlabs](https://github.com/sugarlabs).

 ## Previews